barryf/wembley/README.md

 WIP [Webmention](https://webmention.net) receiver

 * Node.js with [Architect framework](https://arc.codes)
-* Deploy to AWS using Lambda, DynamoDB, SNS
+* Deploy to AWS using Lambda, API Gateway, DynamoDB, SNS

 ## Outline

+### Receiving webmentions

-* Receive /webmention POST request with source and target parameters
+* POST /webmention with source and target form parameters
 	* Return 400 if source and target are not valid URLs
 	* Return 400 if source is the same as target
 	* Return 400 if target is not a known domain